toa-io/comq/readme.md

 ## Connection Tolerance

-When initially connecting to the broker or if the established connection is lost, connection attempts will be repeated indefinitely with intervals increasing up to 30 seconds.
-Once reconnected, the topology will be recovered, and unanswered Requests and unconfirmed Events will be retransmitted.
+When the established connection is lost, it will be automatically restored.
+Reconnection attempts will be made indefinitely, with intervals increasing up to 30 seconds.

-If the broker rejects the connection (for example, due to access being denied), an exception will be thrown.
+If the broker rejects the connection, for example, due to access being denied, an exception will be thrown.
+Once reconnected, the topology will be recovered, and any unanswered requests and unconfirmed events will be retransmitted.

 ## Sharded Connection